BenLeung-moon/tiger_trader/README.md

 A fully automated trading bot powered by **DeepSeek AI** and **Tiger Brokers API**.
 This agentic system autonomously scans markets (US, HK, CN), analyzes stocks using fundamental and technical data, and executes trades based on a customizable strategy.

+Includes a **Web Dashboard** for real-time monitoring of portfolio performance, positions, and trade history.

 ## Features

 - **AI-Powered Analysis**: Uses DeepSeek AI to select tickers and analyze market trends.